bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 described in {{response-token-single}}.
 The value of the access token MUST NOT be the same as the current value of the access token used to access the management API.
-The response MAY include an updated access token management URL as well, and if so, the client MUST use this new URL to manage the new access token.
+The response MAY include an updated access token management URL as well, and if so, the RC MUST use this new URL to manage the new access token.

 ~~~